SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 contains mechanisms that can forward origin ip and port of origin.
 This is specified in [RFC7239](https://www.rfc-editor.org/rfc/rfc7239.html).

-For the TCP connection it is a workaround with flaw.
+For TCP connections this is a flawed workaround.
 TCP itself has no mechanism to forwarded the origin source ip.
-TLS Termination works even to for HTTP and TCP.
+TLS Termination works for HTTP as well as TCP.

 The expected performance footprint is minimal.